Subscribe to a 3-month plan & Secure free gifts worth CHF 49.95 🎁

 Lactobacillus rhamnosus GG https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4178598/

-Overall, Dermabacs are a promising solution for people with the skin diseases and problems mentioned above.
+Overall, Dermabacs are a promising solution for people with the skin conditions and problems mentioned above.
 By combining eight specially selected bacterial strains with zinc, they offer a natural way to combat these conditions and improve skin health.
 Want to try Dermabacs?
-Then simply click the button!
+Just click the button!